 We are in a period of tremendous breakthroughs and medical discovery, led by pharmaceutical manufacturers in partnership with the National Institutes of Health, universities and other private groups.
 Pharmaceutical manufacturers spend more on research and development than any other industry, creating new treatments and cures that have the potential to save and improve millions of lives.
 In addition to funding R&D up front, pharmaceutical manufacturers also put a sizeable share of their revenue back into R&D so that today’s treatments can help fund tomorrow’s cures.
 Imposing arbitrary price controls will threaten those investments and undermine a system that is working to save millions of vulnerable people.

-How should Congress approach high drug prices?
+How should the new Congress and Administration approach high drug prices?

 There’s no doubt that health care costs have been rising too quickly for far too long for American families.
 Those costs have contributed to wage stagnation for workers and discouraged other investments in the workplace.
 But we need to address inefficiency, affordability, improved outcomes and flexibility to drive down health care costs without abandoning market-based approaches.
 Any solutions should be guided by the four pillars that have made America exceptional: free enterprise, competitiveness, individual liberty and equal opportunity.